What connection could there be between an enigmatic label on a Google aerial photo and Texas Electric corporate spokesbolt Reddy Kilowatt?

 Those of you familiar with the area may be scratching your head over two labels on the photo:

 1. Today there is no Franklin Street.
 It once connected the north end of Houston Street with Courthouse Avenue (today’s White Settlement Road) via the Franklin Street Bridge over the river.
-What is labeled “Franklin Street” on this Google photo is just a narrow path alongside the river between North Taylor Street and Tarrant County College’s Trinity River Campus East.
+(What is labeled “Franklin Street” on this Google photo is just a narrow path alongside the river between North Taylor Street and Tarrant County College’s Trinity River Campus East.
+Franklin Street ran west from the north end of Houston Street to a bridge over the river.)

 2. There is no Nutt Lake east of the Paddock Viaduct.